Is it necessary to book or can I just turn up?

 Can we bring our own wood?

-Yes, so long as they are untreated logs.
+Seasoned logs can be purchased from the site Ranger when on site at a cost of £6 per bag.
+You can also purchase charcoal and hire grills for the fire-pits, please note we only accept debit/credit card payments.
+You may bring your own wood so long as they're untreated logs.
 The burning of pallets or treated wood is banned as these can give off toxic fumes and leaves behind nails, both of which can be dangerous.
-Seasoned logs can be purchased from the site warden and cost £5 per bag.

 Are there specific areas I can pitch a hammock?

 Hammocks can be hung in marked woodland camping pitches.